cagricolak/CoreCharts/README.md

-firstly you need comform your class to data source protocol,
+firstly you need conform your class to data source protocol,

 ```swift
 class DemoViewController: UIViewController,CoreChartViewDataSource {